Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Summary of paraxial polarization

 where $E_{\rm p,m}=(E_x\pm E_y)/\sqrt{2}$ are the field components in a Cartesian frame rotated by $\pi/4$ with respect to the $x,y$ axes, and $E_{\rm r,l}=(E_x\pm\ui E_y)/\sqrt{2}$ are the right/left circular components.
 The quantities $\langle|E_i|^2\rangle$, for $i=x,y,{\rm p},{\rm m},{\rm r},{\rm l}$, are directly measurable through the appropriate use of polarizers and quarter-wave plates prior to the detector \cite{Brosseau1998,GilOssikovski2016}.
 Written in terms of the Stokes parameters, the polarization matrix becomes

 Surprisingly, the four Stokes parameters correspond to the coefficients of the decomposition of the polarization matrix into a complete orthonormal basis of $2\times2$ Hermitian matrices known as the Pauli matrices, proposed by Wolfgang Pauli in 1927 (three quarters of a century after the Stokes parameters) for the quantum study of electrons \cite{Pauli1927}.
 Note that each Pauli matrix can be recovered from Eq.~(\ref{Gamma2D}) by setting to 2 (to remove the prefactor of $1/2$) the corresponding parameter $S_n$ while setting to zero the remaining parameters.
-The Pauli matrices were proposed in a different physical context to that of polarization, and hence a different numbering scheme is often used to label them.
-Here we use a numbering scheme consistent with the convention for the Stokes parameters.
+The Pauli matrices were proposed in a different physical context to that of polarization, and hence a different labeling scheme is often used.
+Here we use a labeling scheme and sign convention consistent with the convention for the Stokes parameters.
+More details on the Pauli matrices can be found in Appendix~\ref{appA}.